What a nutritionist does is help you understand the foundation of your health – your diet. It’s not just about food and supplements.

 The Healing Oceans nutritionist Stephanie Goodman, CNC works closely with Dr. Ginsburg, whose medical practice incorporates nutrition very strongly.
 If you need to see a physician as well for your condition, Stephanie will refer you on.

 The charge to see Stephanie is different than seeing Dr. Ginsburg and it is possible your (out-of-network) medical insurance will reimburse you something when you see her.
-Call us to schedule an appointment with Stephanie.
+Call Stephanie at 732-821-1005 if you would like to schedule an appointment or have questions.
 For details of the charges, as well as other details of the practice, click here.